tenhearts/tenhearts.github.io/_pages/about.md

 I have spent many colorful summers in different places.
 In 2022, I attended [ETHz Robotics Summer School](https://rsl.ethz.ch/scientific-events/summer-schools/robotics-sumemr-school-2022.html).
 In 2019, I participated in [NUS SOC Summer WorkShop](https://sws.comp.nus.edu.sg/2019/index.htm).
 In 2018, I was an exchanged summer student at [Shanghai Jiao Tong University](https://en.sjtu.edu.cn/).  -->

 Feel free to contact me if you are interested in my works and want to collaborate with me!
-Let us do stellar work and have fun!
+Let us do stellar work and have fun:)
 <!-- Additionally, I was lucky to be a visiting student at [University of Cambridge](https://www.cam.ac.uk/) with credits and a research assistant at [Shenzhen Institute of Artificial Intelligence and Robotics for Society (AIRS)](https://airs.cuhk.edu.cn/en/about). -->

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.